Samsung/Tizen.NET/_posts/2019-09-16-how-to-set-image-borders.md

 toc_label: How to set image borders
 ---

-Sometimes app developers want to set a resizable image as background to fit their contents.<br/>
+Sometimes app developers want to set a resizable image as background to better fit the contents.
 However, if you resize the image as it is, you may not get the shape you want.<br/>

-Tizen provides an API to set `border`, a regions of the image to be treated specially on resizing scales, be keeping their aspect.<br/>
+Tizen provides an API to set `border`, a region of the image to be resized by scale to keep the correct aspect ratio.
+The following figures provide a visual explanation.

-Using this API, you can set areas which keep their aspect even though you resize the image.<br/>

-See the following figures for a visual explanation:<br/>
 ![][img1]
 ![][img2]

 ## How to set image borders

-To make image borders, you should use `ElmSharp.Image.SetBorder()` method after image loading.<br/>
+To create image borders, use the `ElmSharp.Image.SetBorder()` method after image loading.<br/>

-About using nativa controls in Xamain.Forms, you can check [Xamarin.Forms Custom Renderers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/)<br/>
+For information about using native controls in Xamarin.Forms, see [Xamarin.Forms Custom Renderers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/)<br/>

 ### Create custom renderer